Ewing's sarcoma is a malignant (cancerous) bone tumor that affects children.

 Ewing's sarcoma can occur any time during childhood and young adulthood, but usually develops during puberty, when bones are growing rapidly.
-It is uncommon in African-American, African, and Chinese children.
+It is 10 times as common in Caucasian children as in African-American, African, and Asian children.

 If a tumor is suspected, tests to locate the primary tumor and any spread (metastasis) often include: